jgorset/node-chat-server/README.md

 # Node Chat Server

-Everyone should have made a chat server in Node.js.
+Everyone has made a chat server in Node.js.
 This is mine.

 ## Usage